Your emergency regulations don’t apply, Gov. Jim Gibbons.

-Rodriguez allowed medical assistants to give Botox shots based on comments by Tony Clark, the board's former executive director, Burns said.
+Rodriguez allowed medical assistants to give Botox shots based on comments made by Tony Clark, the board’s former executive director, Burns added.

 “At the time Dr. Rodriguez was having medical assistants do procedures, the executive director said it was OK,” Burns said.

-Horsford said state licensing boards are to protect the public, and "we cannot overlook board members that tacitly condone illegal conduct."
+Horsford, however, said state licensing boards are to protect the public and “we cannot overlook board members that tacitly condone illegal conduct.”

-Noelle Rodriguez, the doctor's daughter and spokeswoman, said her father "has no intention of quitting and he thinks Horsford is a little misinformed."
+Noelle Rodriguez, the doctor’s daughter and spokesperson, said her father “has no intention of quitting and he thinks Horsford is a little misinformed.”